apache/pulsar/site2/docs/functions-quickstart.md

 When running Pulsar in standalone mode, the `public` tenant and the `default` namespace are created automatically.
 The tenant and namespace are used throughout this tutorial.

-## Run a Pulsar function in local run mode
+## Run a Pulsar Function in local run mode

 You can start with a simple function that takes a string as input from a Pulsar topic, adds an exclamation point to the end of the string, and then publishes the new string to another Pulsar topic.
 The following is the code for the function.